What rights does a birth father have during an infant adoption?

 by | Jan 11, 2021 | Uncategorized

-If you hope to add to your family through adoption, connecting with an expectant mother who is not able to raise her child herself can be an ideal solution for everyone involved.
+If you hope to add to your family through infant adoption, connecting with an expectant mother who is not able to raise her child herself can be an ideal solution for everyone involved.
 The birth mother receives the comfort of knowing her child is with people who love the child and have all the resources necessary to offer it the best life possible.

 Finding a birth mother in need of support can be a fortuitous experience for a couple or individual hoping to adopt.
 However, the birth mother is not always the only person whose connection to the child can impact your adoption rights.
 What rights does the father have in a third-party adoption situation?